Microsoft DOS nslookup command

 This command is often used to perform a reverse lookup on an IP address as shown in the example below.
 The first section specifies the server and address of that server that provided you with the domain name and IP address displayed in the second section.

-Running nslookup without specifying an IP address or domain name will display your routers server and address.
+Running nslookup without specifying an IP address or domain name displays your routers server and address.
 To get out of the > prompt type exit and press enter.